mesg-foundation/mesg-js/README.md

 ## React to results

-To react to a task's results and trigger other tasks, the application can use the `MESG.whenResult` function.
+To react to a task's results and trigger other tasks, the application uses the `MESG.whenResult` function.
 This function returns an [event emitter](https://nodejs.org/api/events.html#events_class_eventemitter) with a possible event `error`.

 ```javascript
 MESG.whenResult(result, task)